Allyn McKeen: Coaching career

 From 1937 to 1938, McKeen coached at West Tennessee State Teachers College, now known as the University of Memphis, where he compiled a 13–6 record.
 His 1938 team went undefeated at 10–0.
 From 1939 to 1948, he coached at Mississippi State, where he compiled a 65–19–3 record.
 In 1940, he was named the SEC Coach of the Year after leading Mississippi State to its only undefeated season in school history.
 The following year, his squad captured the first and only Southeastern Conference championship in program history.
-He retired from coaching in 1948 after being fired by Mississippi State's athletic director, Dudy Noble.
+He retired from coaching in 1948 after rendering his resignation to Mississippi State's athletic director, Dudy Noble.
 His .747 coaching record at Mississippi State rivals some of the winningest coaches in the SEC, such as Bear Bryant, Bob Neyland, Johnny Vaught, and Vince Dooley.
 However, McKeen only coached in Starkville for nine years, while the other leaders on the SEC's wins list coached for more than 15 years.

 At the time of his departure from Starkville, McKeen was the winningest coach in Mississippi State history, a rank he would keep until Jackie Sherrill passed him during the 2000 season.
 McKeen is now third on the school's all-time wins list, behind Sherrill and Dan Mullen.